-Medical Coding and Billing Specialist – Online Program
+Medical Coding and Billing Specialist – Online Certificate Program

 - Students have the opportunity to test out of courses where they feel they have sufficient knowledge.
 Gogebic Community College establishes testing guidelines and fees.

 - Students have the ability to transfer courses into the program consistent with the guidelines established by Gogebic Community College.